noppa/text-security/README.md

  **But what if...?**
  ------
  If you want to make your own tweaks, the `npm run build` command has two optional arguments for you.
- By default, 768 different unicode characters are included in the fonts, making it reliable for different use-cases, but also adding quite a big font files as a dependency.
+ By default, 768 different unicode characters are included in the fonts, making it reliable for different use-cases but also adding quite a big font files as a dependency.
 You can use the `--max={number}` option to reduce the amount of included unicode characters.